tbl(1) — Linux manual page

 call TH immediately after the table format specification.
 If a

-multi-page table is boxed or has repeating column headings, do
+multi-page table is boxed or has repeating column headings, do not

-device.
-See section “Examples” below for a demonstration.
+section “Examples” below for a demonstration.

-grotty(1) does not support double horizontal rules; it uses
+grotty(1) does not support double horizontal rules; it uses single

-these features thus require more vertical space in nroff mode
+thus require more vertical space in nroff mode than in troff mode:

-than in troff mode: write ne requests accordingly.
-Vertical
+write ne requests accordingly.
+Vertical rules between columns are

-rules between columns are drawn in the space between columns in
+drawn in the space between columns in nroff mode; using double

-nroff mode; using double vertical rules and/or reducing the
+vertical rules and/or reducing the column separation below the

-overstrike them with table data.
+default can make them ugly or overstrike them with table data.

 A text block within a table must be able to fit on one page.

-Using \a to put leaders in table entries does not work in GNU
+Using \a to put leaders in table entries does not work in GNU tbl,

-designed: to be interpreted only in copy mode.
+interpreted only in copy mode.

 .ds a \a